Bronya-Rand/DDLCModTemplate2.0/README.md

 This template is included with [DDMMaker](https://github.com/GanstaKingofSA/DDLC-ModMaker/releases), a Ren'Py SDK to build only DDLC mods.

-Copyright © 2019-2021 GanstaKingofSA.
+Copyright © 2019-2021 Azariel Del Carmen (GanstaKingofSA).
 All rights reserved.

 Doki Doki Literature Club, the Doki Doki Literature Club code, is the property of Team Salvato (Dan Salvato LLC).
 Copyright © 2017 Team Salvato.
 All rights reserved.